moritz-wundke/Boost-for-Android/README.md

 In case you encounter bunch of linker errors when building your app with boost, this might help:

+### Building from a 64 bit machine (linux)

+Make sure you have installed the 32 bit libraries.
+Those are required to be able to use the NDK.

+To install them just use the following

+    $ sudo apt-get install ia32-libs

 ### NDK 7 (CrystaX)